steve-ad-s/crypto-dictionary/candlesticks/Downside_Tasuki_Gap.md

 The Downside Tasuki Gap is a classic continuation pattern involving a "window" or gap.

 - **Upside Tasuki Gap:** This is the direct bullish counterpart.
 The [[Upside_Tasuki_Gap]] is a bullish continuation pattern that appears in an uptrend.
-- **Gaps (Windows):** In Japanese candlestick terminology, gaps are called "windows."
-An open window is said to act as resistance (in a downtrend) or support (in an uptrend).
-The Downside Tasuki Gap shows the market testing this window as resistance and failing to break through.
 - **Falling Three Methods:** This is another bearish continuation pattern.
 The Falling Three Methods is a five-candle pattern that also shows a pause in a downtrend, but it represents a longer and more complex consolidation than the brief, one-day rally seen in the Tasuki Gap.